 Many third-party web hosts also issue, install and renew SSL/TLS certificates.
 You can use any web host in combination with Google Domains, including Bluehost, Shopify, Squarespace, Weebly and Wix.

-- Getting an SSL certificate from a Certificate Authority (CA)
+Get an SSL/TLS certificate from a certificate authority (CA)